If you haven't got any variety in your voice you run the risk of boring your listeners.

 Your speech content may be excellent.
 It could match your audience's needs very well but unless you deliver it in an interesting way, few people will actively listen.

-A monotone voice is boring.
+A vanilla one-flavor-fits-all voice is boring.
 It turns people off.
-An expressive energized voice keeps them turned on.
+An expressive energized voice keeps them tuned in.

-Vocal variety is achieved through combining pitch, tone, volume and rate.
+Vocal variety refers to the way we use our voice.
+It is a combination of elements: pitch, tone, volume and rate.

 To understand pitch, think of music.
 It has high and low notes as do people's voices.
 Everyone's voice has a natural pitch.
-Women's tend to be higher than men's and everybody has a pitch range: the number of notes we habitually use.
+Women's tend to be higher than men's, and everybody has a pitch range: the number of notes habitually used.
 When that range is very small, the effect is monotonous.

 Tone refers to the emotional content carried by our voices.
 It is not the words themselves, but 'how' we say them.
 To speak expressively, is to fill or energize our words appropriately.